-The Coronavirus Aid, Relief, and Economic Security (CARES) Act (Pub.
+The Coronavirus Aid, Relief and Economic Security (CARES) Act (Pub.
 L. No. 116-136) makes it easier for retirement plan participants affected by the pandemic to use their savings to regain their financial footing.
 For affected participants, the act lets defined contribution (DC) plans offer special in-service “coronavirus-related distributions,” doubles the maximum loan amount plans can make and allows suspension of loan repayments for the remainder of 2020.
-IRS has yet to issue any guidance on the CARES Act‘s retirement provisions.
-However, IRS Notice 2005-92 provides guidance on essentially identical relief under the Katrina Emergency Tax Relief Act (KETRA) of 2005 (Pub.
-L. No. 109-73).
-Absent any later guidance to the contrary, employers may look to that notice for direction.
 The CARES Act also waives all required minimum distributions from DC plans in 2020 (see SECURE, CARES acts change rules on required minimum distributions (April 7, 2020)).
+Updates to this article, first published April 10, detail IRS and Department of Labor (DOL) guidance on the scope of the CARES Act relief and implementation issues.

-The CARES Act’s retirement plan relief is available to a “qualified individual,” defined as a participant who meets any of the following:
+The CARES Act extends retirement plan relief to a “qualified individual,” defined as a participant who meets any of the following:

-The CARES Act allows a qualified individual to treat up to $100,000 in distributions received from an eligible retirement plan anytime in 2020 as a “coronavirus-related distribution.”
+The CARES Act allows a qualified individual to treat up to $100,000 in distributions received from an eligible retirement plan from Jan.
+1 through Dec.
+30, 2020, as a “coronavirus-related distribution.”
 An “eligible retirement plan” has the same meaning that applies for plan rollovers and includes 401(a) qualified plans, 403(a) annuity plans, 403(b) plans and governmental 457(b) plans, as well as IRAs.

 The CARES Act allows — but does not require — employers to offer special in-service coronavirus-related distributions to qualified individuals until Dec.
-31, 2020.
+30, 2020.
 The distributions can be made from most sources in a participant’s account.
 Ordinarily, 401(k), 403(b) and 457(b) plans can distribute elective deferrals only after certain events — for example, termination of employment, death or disability.
 Coronavirus-related distributions are deemed to satisfy these requirements, which allows plans to distribute deferrals to qualified individuals who haven’t had any of the usual distribution events.
+Although employers don’t have to offer these distributions, if the plan treats any distribution as a coronavirus-related distribution, the plan must be consistent in its treatment of all similar distributions.

 A coronavirus-related distribution is taxable to the participant, but on more favorable terms than the requirements that ordinarily apply to retirement plan distributions: